ttrainor/pyxrs/Readme.txt

 Quick install:
 -------------
-1. Unpack the distribution to a tmp folder
+1. Unpack the distribution to a temporary folder
-2. Run the setup.py file:  >>python3 pyxrs/setup.py install
+2. Run the setup.py file:  >>python3 setup.py install

 Brief description of modules:
 -----------------------------
-* pyxrs/geom
+* geom
   - Goniometer calculations for a six-circle (and kappa) geometry including computation of active area

+* html
+  - Files for running a simple web interface to the xtal module.
+    Generate xyz files for bulk and surface structures, and do basic coordination computations.
+See html/Readme.txt for setup info.

 * xtal
-  - crystallography computations including reading and writing structure files, transformation of coordinates, generation of surfaces etc..
+  - Crystallography computations including reading and writing structure files, transformation of coordinates, generation of surfaces, coordination sphere computations etc..

 Docs:
 -----